 Pursuant to Title III of Book II, and more specifically Articles 231-13 and 232-1 et seq. of the AMF General Regulation, Kaon V, a sub-fund of the Irish-registered fund Kaon Investment Fund ICAV ("Kaon ICAV"), a fund managed by BW Gestão de Investimentos Ltda., a limited liability company (sociedade limitada) incorporated under the laws of Brazil, with its registered address at Av.
-Brigadeiro Faria Lima 4440, 15th floor, Itaim Bibi, São Paulo, State of São Paulo, 04538-132 (Brazil) registered with the Brazilian National Register of Corporate Taxpayers under number 03.214.650/0001-28 ("BWGI")1 99.965% owned2 by Brasil Warrant Administração de Bens e Empresas S.A. a joint-stock company (sociedade anônima fechada) incorporated under the laws of Brazil, with its registered address at Rodovia Washington Luiz SN Fazenda Tamandua - Km 307, Matão, 15994-500 (Brazil) and registered with the Brazilian National Register of Corporate Taxpayers under number 33.744.277/0001-88 ("BWSA"), itself controlled by the Moreira Salles family (hereinafter "Kaon V" or the "Offeror"), irrevocably offers the shareholders of Verallia, a public limited company (société anonyme) with a board of directors, having its registered office at Tour Carpe Diem, 31 Place des Corolles, 92400 Courbevoie, registered with the Nanterre Trade and Companies Registry (Registre du Commerce et des Sociétés) under number 812 163 913 (the "Company" or "Verallia" and together with its direct or indirect subsidiaries, the "Group"), and whose shares are listed on Compartment A of the regulated market of Euronext Paris under ISIN code FR0013447729, ticker symbol "VRLA" (the "Shares"), to acquire in cash all of their Shares (subject to the exceptions below) at a price of thirty (30) euros per Share (dividend attached) (the "Offer Price") through a tender offer, the terms of which are described below (the "Offer").
+Brigadeiro Faria Lima 4440, 15th floor, Itaim Bibi, São Paulo, State of São Paulo, 04538-132 (Brazil) registered with the Brazilian National Register of Corporate Taxpayers under number 03.214.650/0001-28 ("BWGI")1 99.955%2 owned by Brasil Warrant Administração de Bens e Empresas S.A. a joint-stock company (sociedade anônima fechada) incorporated under the laws of Brazil, with its registered address at Rodovia Washington Luiz SN Fazenda Tamandua - Km 307, Matão, State of São Paulo, 15994-500 (Brazil) and registered with the Brazilian National Register of Corporate Taxpayers under number 33.744.277/0001-88 ("BWSA"), itself controlled by the Moreira Salles family (hereinafter "Kaon V" or the "Offeror"), irrevocably offers the shareholders of Verallia, a public limited company (société anonyme) with a board of directors, having its registered office at Tour Carpe Diem, 31 Place des Corolles, 92400 Courbevoie, registered with the Nanterre Trade and Companies Registry (Registre du Commerce et des Sociétés) under number 812 163 913 (the "Company" or "Verallia" and together with its direct or indirect subsidiaries, the "Group"), and whose shares are admitted to trading on Compartment A of the regulated market of Euronext Paris under ISIN code FR0013447729, ticker symbol "VRLA" (the "Shares"), to acquire in cash all of their Shares (subject to the exceptions below) at a price of twenty-eight euros and thirty cents (28,30€) per Share (the "Offer Price") through a tender offer, the terms of which are described below (the "Offer").

-The Offer Price is before the detachment of the ordinary dividend of 1.70 euro per Share in respect of the 2024 financial year, the distribution of which was submitted to Verallia's general meeting of shareholders held on April 25, 2025 (the "2024 Dividend").
-After detachment of the 2024 Dividend on May 13, 2025, the Offer Price will be 28.30 euros per Share.
+The Offer Price is after the detachment, on May 13, 2025, of the ordinary dividend of 1.70 euro per Share in respect of the 2024 financial year, the distribution of which was approved by Verallia's general meeting dated April 25, 2025 (the "2024 Dividend").
+The 2024 Dividend was detached on May 13, 2025, and paid on May 15, 2025.

-As of the date of the Draft Response Document, the Offeror directly held 34,837,565 Shares and 40,109,169 voting rights and, by way of assimilation, 2,000 Shares and 4,000 voting rights held by BWSA and BWGI who are both acting in concert with the Offeror3, representing in aggregate 34,839,565 Shares and 40,113,169 voting rights representing respectively 28.844 % of the share capital and 27.955 % of the theoretical voting rights of the Company.
+As of the date of the Response Document, the Offeror directly held 34,837,565 Shares and 40,109,169 voting rights and, by way of assimilation, 2,000 Shares and 4,000 voting rights held by BWSA and BWGI who are both acting in concert with the Offeror3, representing in aggregate 34,839,565 Shares and 40,113,169 voting rights representing respectively 28.844 % of the share capital and 27.925 % of the theoretical voting rights of the Company.